 The answer is no, and the reasons are about something more than all that tortuous fence sitting and triangulating.
 Never forget that Corbyn himself and his coterie of fixers and advisers have always wanted out of the EU.
 Imagine how different the last three years of UK history might have been had that not been the case.
 While other major Labour figures, including London Mayor Sadiq Khan, campaigned vigorously and conspicuously for Remain, the Labour leader did not exert himself.

-Perhaps such a dug in eurosceptic would not have been much of an asset to the Remain campaign, but that just goes to underline what a dogged old Lexiter Corbyn is.
-A national Labour leader who had been upfront and passionate for Remain in 2016 might have swung the result the other way result.
+Perhaps such a dug in eurosceptic would not have been much of an asset to the Remain campaign, but that just underlines what a dogged old Lexiter Corbyn is.
+A national Labour leader who had been upfront and passionate for Remain in 2016 might have swung the result the other way.
 Surveys conducted before the referendum found that around half of Labour voters across the country didn’t know what the party’s view about it was.
 Corbyn has wanted out from the start.

 Following Labour’s manifesto decision yesterday, fully pro-“People’s Vote” parties are using the hashtag #LabourMeansLeave.
 As things stand, it is hard to disagree.